eemilycchen/eemilycchen/README.md

 👋 Hi, I’m @eemilycchen
-I’m interested in data science and analysis.
-I’m currently learning SQL.
-I can program in Python, Java, and C.
-I’m looking to collaborate on building a basic flask API.
+I’m studying Applied Mathematics and Computer Science at the University of California San Diego.
+Here I will be sharing projects related to data science and statistics, and  refining my clean coding and test-driven development skills.
-📫 How to reach me : emily.764537@gmail.com
+📫 How to reach me: emc001@ucsd.edu